RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

   --heartbeat <rate sec> - to print progress heartbeats [0 - disabled]

-  --stats - generating kernel executino stats, file <output name>.stats.csv --hsa-trace - to trace HSA, generates API execution stats and JSON file viewable in chrome tracing
+  --stats - generating kernel executino stats, file <output name>.stats.csv
-    Requires to set three options '--hsa-trace --stats --timestamp on' Will be simplified to just one option in the next release
+    Requires to set two options '--stats --timestamp on' Will be simplified to just one option in the next release --hsa-trace - to trace HSA, generates API execution stats and JSON file viewable in chrome tracing Requires to set three options '--hsa-trace --stats --timestamp on' Will be simplified to just one option in the next release